 Matthew tells us of King Herod's anger at the three wise men and then of the killing of every child.
 Surely, the slaughter of every male child (Matthew 2:16-17) in Bethlehem, Ramah, and the surrounding area would have got mentioned in many places, such as Josephus' detailed accounts of the times?
 In fact it would likely cause the downfall of such an immoral, monstrous leader who issued such orders!
 The historical evidence makes it certain that this did not occur2.
 So where did this story come from?
 There are historical and theological precedents for it.
 The other 'great' leader in the Bible to issue such orders was Moses, Numbers 31:17-18, Joshua 6:21-24, in both cases killing all the women/young/old in a city in two separate occasions, on God's orders.
 Many other ancient Roman myths had an event where all the male children were killed - for example, the Romulus and Remus contains such as event.
 And they were also born of a virgin!

 “Christmas is a multicultural, multi-religious festival.
-It combines sun worship, polytheism, pagan nature religions, Christianity and other myths and traditions.
+It combines sun worship, polytheism, pagan nature religions who have venerated the natural cycle for many thousands of years, Christianity and other myths and traditions.
 When Christians complain it is too pagan, or when lay folk complain it is too religious, or when both groups complain it is too commercial, then they are all in need of realizing that Christmas is a commercial fusion of diverse nature-based festivals.
-The date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, the Nativity stories are pagan, Mithraistic, Roman and Christian.
+The date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, even the Nativity stories are originally pagan, Mithraistic, Roman and Christian.

 The main outstanding issue in the West is the Christian assertion that Christmas has something to do with the Christian figure of Christ or his birthday.
 These elements should be disclaimed.
 Firstly, the paganism inherent in Christmas, such as decorating trees, is warned against in the Bible (Jeremiah 10:2-4).
 Second, there are no Christian birthday celebrations in the Bible.
 Thirdly, early Christians celebrated Christ's birthday in April or May - it was only changed to match with 25th of December, a major pagan holiday, by Emperor Constantine, in order to harmonize Christianity with paganism.
 It is certain that Christians should not attempt to celebrate Jesus' birthday, and they certainly shouldn't do so at Christmas.